vdstack/mockit/README.md

 [![npm version](https://badge.fury.io/js/@vdstack%2Fmockit.svg)](https://badge.fury.io/js/@vdstack%2Fmockit)

 Mockit solves the problem of [mocking the behaviour](https://martinfowler.com/articles/mocksArentStubs.html) of injected dependencies in Typescript.
-Its API was inspired by Java's Mockito package, but diverged at some point.
+With its help, patterns like Strategy become super easy to unit test.
+Its API was inspired by Java's Mockito package, but has now divered diverged at some point.

-It gives you access to a simple API to mock functions, classes and even abstract classes and interfaces, so that any type of dependency can be mocked with minimum effort, maximum flexibility and readability.
+Mockit API can mock any dependencies like functions, classes and even abstract classes and interfaces, with minimum effort, maximum flexibility and readability.

 ```ts
 const mockedFunc = mockFunction(original);